 Technology has become an essential tool in changing how we work today.
-It's helping to make workplaces accessible and more inclusive for everyone.
-At a time when diversity, equity, and inclusion (DEI) are critical to the success of organizations, technology can help break down barriers and create opportunities for all to succeed.
-Yet, many workplaces are not taking advantage of this capability of technology yet, thus falling short of DEI practices.
+It's helping to break down barriers and create opportunities for all to succeed.
+Yet, many workplaces are not taking advantage of this capability of technology.
 Companies can use tech tools to help create a workplace where everyone can shine.
-Technology can help with hiring practices, how employees learn and grow, and how programs and products demonstrate a focus on equitable access to all.
+Technology can help with hiring practices, how employees learn and grow, and how programs and products focus on success for all.

-Ready to level up workplace DEI with tech?
+Ready to level up the workplace access to opportunities with tech?
 Let’s do this!
 You could win big $$$.
 In this Challenge, you’ll pitch an idea to Lenovo for a business, product, or campaign that leverages technology and addresses the question:

-How can technology be used to promote diversity, equity, and inclusion in the workplace?
+How can technology be used to provide access to opportunities in the workplace?

 Congratulations on taking the first step to solve this Challenge -- becoming an expert on the topic!
 Pick and choose from all of the resources in this section to learn about the topic.
 Watch the video to learn more about this phase.
 Note that NAF has recommended all of the videos and other resources in the Challenge.